 The long-term solution currently preferred by specialists consists of placing the waste in a deep (500 metres below the surface) and stable geological setting, such as granite, clay, tuff and salt formations that have remained virtually unchanged for millions of years.
 The aim is to ensure that such wastes will remain undisturbed for the few thousand years needed for their levels of radioactivity to decline to the point where they no longer represent a danger to present or future generations.
 The concept of deep geological disposal is more than 40 years old, and the technology for building and operating such repositories is now mature enough for deployment.
 As a general rule, the natural security afforded by the chosen geological formation is enhanced by additional precautionary measures.
 The wastes are immobilised in an insoluble form, in blocks of glass for example, and then placed inside corrosion-resistant containers; spaces between waste packages are filled with highly pure, impermeable clay; and the repository may be strengthened by means of concrete structures.
 These successive barriers are mutually reinforcing and together ensure that wastes can be contained over the very long term.
 The waste can be recovered during the initial phase of the repository, and also during subsequent phases, albeit at increased cost.
 This provides freedom of choice to future generations to change waste management strategies if they wish.

 Repositories are designed so that no radioactivity reaches the Earth's surface.
 Following the precautionary principle, environmental impact assessments spanning 10,000 years analyse worst-case scenarios, including geological and climate changes and inadvertent human intrusion.
-The assessments maintain that even under those conditions, the impact on the environment and mankind would be less than current regulatory limits, which in turn are lower than natural
+The assessments maintain that even under those conditions, the impact on the environment and mankind would be less than current regulatory limits, which in turn are lower than natural background radiation.

 The safety of geological disposal has been demonstrated in nature.
 Until about two thousand million years ago a natural reactor moderated by natural currents of water operated inter-mittently for millions of years at a uranium ore deposit beneath Gabon in Africa.
 Throughout that time the material produced during the nuclear fission reaction hardly moved from its original location.
 The first man-made geological disposal facility for long-lived waste started operation in New Mexico, USA in March 1999 and will provide industrial experience.
 Another partial solution is to reduce the mass of long-lived, high-level waste using a technique known as partitioning and transmutation (P&T).
 This involves isolating the transuranic elements and long-lived radionuclides in the waste and aims at transforming most of them by neutron bombardment into other non-radioactive elements or into elements with shorter half-lives.
 Some countries are investigating this option but it has not yet been fully developed and it is not clear whether it will become available on an industrial scale.
 This is because in addition to being very costly, P&T makes fuel handling and reprocessing more difficult, with potential implications for safety.